-Kenya’s economic freedom score is 54.7, making its economy the 129th freest in the 2018 Index.
-Its overall score has increased by 1.2 points, with improvements in business freedom and property rights offsetting declines in the government spending and fiscal health indicators.
-Kenya is ranked 22nd among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Kenya’s economic freedom score is 55.1, making its economy the 130th freest in the 2019 Index.
+Its overall score has increased by 0.4 point, with higher scores on property rights, government integrity, and judicial effectiveness offsetting declines in trade freedom and monetary freedom.
+Kenya is ranked 22nd among 47 countries in the Sub-Saharan Africa region, and its overall score is just above the regional average but below the world average.

-Kenya’s protracted electoral stalemate has exposed deep political and ethnic divisions.
+With political stability improving, the government hopes to alleviate structural obstacles and boost economic growth.
 The country has a growing entrepreneurial middle class and has enjoyed steady growth, but its economic and development trajectory is impaired by weak governance, ineffective rule of law, and corruption.
 The government has successfully courted foreign direct investment for infrastructure development and is promoting regional trade liberalization.
-A new government system created in 2013 has gradually devolved state revenues and responsibilities to 47 counties.
+A system created in 2013 has gradually devolved state revenues and responsibilities to counties throughout the country.

-The International Criminal Court charged Uhuru Kenyatta, son of Kenya’s first president, with crimes against humanity during post-election violence in 2007, but charges were later withdrawn.
-In 2013, Uhuru Kenyatta won the first presidential election conducted under a 2010 constitution that added checks and balances to executive power.
-Kenyatta was declared the winner of the high-turnout August 2017 presidential election, but the Supreme Court annulled it and upheld main opposition challenger Raila Odinga’s claim of irregularities.
-Kenyatta then won an October 2017 revote in an election marred by low turnout and lack of a clear mandate.
+In 2013, Uhuru Kenyatta, the son of Kenya’s inaugural president, won the first presidential election conducted under a 2010 constitution that added checks on executive power.
+Kenyatta was declared winner of a high-turnout August 2017 presidential election, but the Supreme Court annulled it and upheld main opposition challenger Raila Odinga’s claim of irregularities.
+Kenyatta won an October 2017 revote in an election marred by low turnout and lack of a clear mandate.
 Kenyatta and Odinga appeared to reconcile in 2018.
-Kenya is East Africa’s economic, financial, and transport hub of East Africa, and its real GDP growth has been robust in recent years.
+Kenya is East Africa’s economic, financial, and transport hub, and its real GDP growth has been robust in recent years.
 Kenya owes China $5.3 billion, which is about 72 percent of its bilateral debt and a tenfold increase since 2013.

 The top income and corporate tax rates are 30 percent.
 Other taxes include a value-added tax and a tax on interest.
-The overall tax burden equals 18.7 percent of total domestic income.
-Over the past three years, government spending has amounted to 27.4 percent of total output (GDP), and budget deficits have averaged 7.6 percent of GDP.
-Public debt is equivalent to 54.4 percent of GDP.
+The overall tax burden equals 15.7 percent of total domestic income.
+Over the past three years, government spending has amounted to 27.2 percent of the country’s output (GDP), and budget deficits have averaged 8.3 percent of GDP.
+Public debt is equivalent to 55.6 percent of GDP.